 Have you decided whether to breastfeed or bottle-feed your baby?
 It's about time to start thinking about it because you'll probably need some bottles, a pump, and breastmilk freezer storage bags soon.

 If you are a working mom, you will need to set up a system for formula or pumping at work to save milk for your little one.
-This includes a breast pump, bottles, bottle nipples for the first few growth stages, and a way to store the milk short-term and long-term (a cold carrying case and freezer storage).
+This includes a breast pump, bottles, bottle nipples for the first few growth stages, and short- and long-term milk storage (a cold carrier and freezer storage).

-Don't forget about a bottle cleaning kit!
+Don't forget the bottle-cleaning kit!
 You'll need baby-safe soap, bottle and nipple brushes, and a spot to store bottles, nipples, and caps not in use.

 Whether you plan to breastfeed or not, purchasing a waterproof mattress cover for your bed and your baby's bed is a solid purchase.
 Leaking breasts, bleeding, spit up, pee, and poop are all par for the course.